What is a POST fellowship?

 Where will my fellowship be based?

-If I get a fellowship can I choose my POSTnote topic?
+If I get a fellowship, can I choose what topic I will be working on?

-You will not choose your POSTnote topic, and it’s unlikely that you will work on your current topic of research.
-But sometimes, fellows do work in related fields.
-More often than not, fellows are allocated a topic in a field that is entirely alien to them.
-This is why interviews are so vital to the POSTnote process.
-We don’t expect you to be an expert in your topic, but to find the experts and assess the evidence they provide, in a balanced and impartial way.
+You will not choose what topic you will be working on.
+It is unlikely that you will work on your current topic of research, although sometimes fellows do work in related fields.
+Often fellows are allocated a topic in a field that is entirely new to them.
+This is why interviews with stakeholders are so important to the POSTnote process.
+We do not expect you to be an expert in your topic, but to find the experts and assess the evidence they provide, in a balanced and impartial way.
 Throughout your fellowship you will be supported and supervised by expert advisers.

 If you have any additional questions, please contact us at postfellowships@parliament.uk.